rufiorogue/vmvm/README.md

 # vmvm

-A very simple shell for setting up and running QEMU virtual machines from YAML config.
+A QEMU wrapper for mortals.
+Setting up/running VMs from YAML config file with very simple syntax.

 Run without parameters for usage info.